Course Number: Music 140

 Prospective students are tested for ability to match pitch and rhythm in the first class meeting.
-See here for more information.
-This department ensemble is open to students only, however, Gamelan Sari Raras (see below) accepts both students and community members with intermediate to advanced experience performing Javanese gamelan.
-For further information, please contact Midiyanto (email@example.com) or Ben Brinner (firstname.lastname@example.org).
+This ensemble is open to students only; however, Gamelan Sari Raras (see below) accepts both students and community members with intermediate to advanced experience in Javanese gamelan performance.
+For further information, please contact Midiyanto (firstname.lastname@example.org).

 Gamelan Class Description and History

-Since their inception in 1976, the Department of Music’s Javanese gamelan classes have introduced over a thousand students to the musical traditions of Central Java and presented noon and evening concerts every semester in Hertz Hall.
+Since their inception in 1976, the Department of Music’s Javanese gamelan classes have introduced thousands student to the musical traditions of Central Java and presented noon and evening concerts every semester in Hertz Hall.
 These classes are currently taught by Midiyanto, a Javanese musician and dhalang (shadow play performer).
 Other Javanese musicians who have taught at UC Berkeley include K.R.T.
 Wasitodipuro, Santosa, and Heri Purwanto.
 Past instructors have also included Jody Diamond, Daniel Schmidt, Joan Suyenaga, Marc Perlman, Andrew Weintraub, Lisa Gold, and Peter Garellick.